abdulsittar/BC-Inferences-Sentiments/README.md

 ## Requirements

 We recommend Conda with Python3.
-Use requirements.yml to create the necessary environment.
+Use requirements.txt to create the necessary environment.